fares-soliman/HouseScrape/README.md

 3. You're done!

 ## Quick Notes
-Must have Chrome installed on machine (webdriver uses it to take a screenshot)
+Must have Chrome installed on machine (webdriver utilizes it to take screenshots of listings)